Computing in the Limit: The Normal Form Theorem

 \section{The Normal Form Theorem}

-The notation $P_p(s)$ for properties Computable in the Limit looks similar to the standard definition of a partial recursive function $\phi_p(s)$.
-Actually the only difference is the terminating condition.
+The notation $f_i(x)$ for properties Computable in the Limit looks similar to the standard definition of a partial recursive function $\phi_i(s)$, except that partial recursive functions are defined using the primitive recursive functions $\Phi_i(x,t)$.
+Actually we shall see that the only difference is the terminating condition.
 This allows us to construct a Normal Form Theorem that is similar to Kleene's Normal Form theorem except that instead of using the mu function $\mu(x)$ to find the first element where a Boolean predicate is true, we use a new function $\lambda(x)$ to find the last of a finite number of guesses.

 \begin{definition} The function $\mu(x)[...x...]$ is the least integer $x$ such that the expression $...x...$ is true when ``$x$'' is interpreted as the integer $x$, if $...x...$ is true at least one point\cite{rogers1967}. \end{definition}